 0 Observation A documented statement based on factual evidence that describes nonconformity with an IOSA/ISSA/ISAGO Recommended Practice.
 Note: The term Observation refers specifically to nonconformity with an IOSA/ISSA/ISAGO Recommended Practice, whereas the term observation is generic.
+Occupational Health and Safety The promotion and maintenance of safety and health in the workplace, which includes, inter alia, controlling workplace risk, setting occupational health and safety regulations, providing medical and health services, and generally ensuring the well-being of workers.
 Occupational Health and Safety Management System OH&S Management System Management system or part of a management system used to achieve the occupational health and safety policy OH&S policy.
 Note: The intended outcomes of the OH&S management system are to prevent injury and ill health to and to provide safe and healthy workplaces.
 Note: The terms "occupational health and safety" (OH&S) and "occupational safety and health" (OSH) have the same meaning.
-Occupational Health and Safety The promotion and maintenance of safety and health in the workplace, which includes, inter alia, controlling workplace risk, setting occupational health and safety regulations, providing medical and health services, and generally ensuring the well-being of workers.
-Equivalent Term: Occupational Safety and Health Occupational Health and Safety Policy Policy to prevent work-related injury and ill health to workers and to provide safe and healthy workplaces.
+Occupational Health and Safety Policy Policy to prevent work-related injury and ill health to workers and to provide safe and healthy workplaces.
 Onboard Library The collection of documents required to be accessible onboard an aircraft for use by the flight crew during flight preparation and in flight.
-One-stop Security

-A concept whereby a passenger and accompanied baggage are subjected to only one security check during departure, even if the journey involves multiple transfers.
+One-stop Security A concept whereby a passenger and accompanied baggage are subjected to only one security check during departure, even if the journey involves multiple transfers.
 The concept requires mutual acceptance of key security procedures used to verify that passengers, baggage, cargo shipments, the aircraft and any other item loaded on an aircraft for transport are free of dangerous items, thus not requiring duplication of such security procedures at transfer, transit and destination points.
 One-stop security is normally achieved through harmonized or mutually accepted: - Technical requirements for equipment used in key security measures; - Vetting and training requirements for security personnel engaged in the implementation of key security measures; - Methods of implementation of key security measures; - Procedures for assessing compliance.

-On-site Phase The proceedings and activities of the IOSA/ISSA/ISAGO Audit process that generally take place at the site of the Operator/Provider, beginning with the Opening Meeting or first assessment activity and ending with the Closing Meeting.
+On-site Phase The proceedings and activities of the IOSA/ISSA or ISAGO Audit process that generally take place at the site of the operator or provider, beginning with the opening meeting or first assessment activity and ending with the closing meeting.
+Opening Meeting The meeting at the beginning of the on-site assessment phase of the Audit that permits the Audit Team to discuss with the operator or provider the Audit Plan and other arrangements, activities and information relevant to the conduct of the Audit.

-Opening Meeting The meeting at the beginning of the on-site assessment phase of the Audit that permits the Audit Team to discuss with the Operator/Provider the Audit Plan and other arrangements, activities and information relevant to the conduct of the Audit. $\triangle$ Operational Control The exercise of authority over the initiation, continuation, diversion or termination of a flight in the interest of the safety and security of the aircraft and its occupants, and the regularity and efficiency of the flight.
+Operational Control The exercise of authority over the initiation, continuation, diversion or termination of a flight in the interest of the safety and security of the aircraft and its occupants, and the regularity and efficiency of the flight.
 There are two predominant systems of operational control: Non-shared-Operational control authority over a flight is delegated only to the pilot-in-command (PIC); Shared-Operational control authority over a flight is delegated to either: - Both the PIC and a flight operations officer/flight dispatcher (FOO), or - Both the PIC and a designated member of management.
 Partially Shared-Operational control authority over a flight is delegated to: - The PIC and FOO for decisions, functions, duties and/or tasks during preflight. - The PIC during flight.